0V-N/Wifi-Jammer-With-Node-MCU/README.md

-# WiFi Deauthentication Attack with ESP8266
+# WiFi Deauthentication Attack with ESP8266 and ESP8266 Flasher

 ## Overview

 This repository provides a detailed explanation and implementation of a WiFi deauthentication attack using the ESP8266 microcontroller.
 The deauthentication attack is a network security technique that aims to disconnect devices from a wireless network by sending deauthentication packets.

 The project includes the necessary code and instructions to set up the ESP8266 as a deauthentication device and execute the attack on vulnerable networks.
+Additionally, this guide incorporates the use of the ESP8266 Flasher tool, which simplifies the process of flashing firmware onto the ESP8266.

 It is important to note that this project is for educational purposes only and should not be used for any illegal or malicious activities.

 ## Requirements